Illinois Vital Records

 Costs and Fees

-The total cost of ordering your vital record replacements depends on several factors: the IDPH – Division of Vital Records’ fees for each type of certificate, the method you use to submit your application, and whether or not a notary is required.
+The total cost of ordering your Illinois vital records depends on several factors: the IDPH – Division of Vital Records’ fees for each type of certificate, the method you use to submit your application, and whether or not a notary is required.

 When ordering your Illinois birth, marriage, divorce, or death records through Vital Records Online, the Application Assistant starts at $29.
 The Division of Vital Records charges $15.00 for each certified long-form copy of a birth certificate ($2.00 per additional copy) and $19.00 for each certified death certificate ($4.00 per additional copy).
 Marriage certificate replacement fees may vary by county.

-✔︎ Additional copies can be requested during the same order at reduced prices to save future costs in case your vital records are lost, destroyed, or stolen.
+✔︎ Additional copies of Illinois vital records can be requested during the same order at reduced prices to save on future costs in case your vital records are lost, destroyed, or stolen.

 Certificate Fee Additional Copy